 The Essence of Fly Fishing

-Fly fishing is for many of us the ultimate passion.
+For many of us fly fishing is the ultimate passion.
 Let's have a look why we cannot withstand the temptation of fishing a beautiful river or a pristine flat.

 There were many articles published about the pros and cons of barbless(or bent down barb) fishing.
 There are also those who argue that a micro barb would harm a fish less.
 I believe a fish does not care too much about our little hooks in their mouth and I am sure that they do not feel pain or stress in the way we feel them all.
 But if you have to hold your fish longer than necessary in your hands, if you have problems to get the hook out of his mouth even after several attempts, then the fish skin will not be the same any more and you can believe me that this can lead to infections which can kill it.
 If you hook yourself, your guide or your friend during a fishing trip in the wild you will soon recognize that the release works much better with a barbless hook.
 A fish which is not hooked well gets away anyway with or without a barb.